DinoHub-SubT/dsta_deploy/docs/archive/azure-prereq.md

 # Azure Virtual Machine Prerequisites

-The Azure instructions assumes that the user has already completed the *Azure Cloud Infrastructure Setup* at [`operations/deploy/azurebooks/README.md`](../operations/deploy/azurebooks/README.md).
+The Azure instructions assumes that the user has already completed the *Azure Cloud Infrastructure Setup* at [Terraform Setup](../operations/azurebooks/README.md).

 Please follow the below instructions **on your localhost** (not on the VMs).